-On the other hand, if $K - (t-1)S < S$, some of sensors should be sampled twice.
-In this case, sensors which were sampled at $t=1$ have the second largest AoI of corresponding process since it has been longest time since first sampling.
-Moreover, AoI of processes sampled at $t=1$ is $t-1$.
-Thus, AoI reduction by sampling is given as
+On the other hand, if $(t-1) S \leq K < t S$, some of the sensors are chosen the first time and others were chosen once.
+In this case, the sensors which were sampled at $t=1$ have the second largest AoI of the corresponding process since it has been the longest time from the first sampling time.
+Moreover, the AoI of the processes sampled at $t=1$ is $t-1$.
+Thus, the AoI reduction by sampling is given as